 Ed Galindo (Yaqui, American Indian) has degrees in Animal Science and Chemistry (B.S.), Health Science (M.S.), and Education/Physics/Engineering (Ph.D.).
-Dr. Galindo is a TIFO Board Member and faculty at the University of Idaho, Associate Director for Education and Diversity for the NASA Idaho Space Grant Consortium, affiliate faculty at both Idaho State University and Utah State University.
+Dr. Galindo is a TIFO Board Member, faculty at the University of Idaho, Associate Director for Education and Diversity for the NASA Idaho Space Grant Consortium, and affiliate faculty at both Idaho State University and Utah State University.
 He has worked extensively in education and research with Native American students.
 He was twice elected as the National Indian Teacher of the Year, awarded by the National Indian School Board Association.
 Dr. Galindo is currently serving as a board member with the Barry M. Goldwater Scholarship and Excellence in Education Foundation.
 Most recently, Dr. Galindo was inducted as a lifetime (Sequoyah Fellow) member of the American Indian Science and Engineering Society (AISES).

 Rebecca Witinok-Huber, Ph.D.
-Candidate

 Olivia Collet is an environmental scientist with cross-disciplinary work experience in public health and humanitarian response.
 Ms. Collet, a Swiss national, has B.S. and M.S. degrees in Environmental Science from University of Geneva, Switzerland.
 She was the first person to work as an Environmental Health Project Officer in the Operations department of Médecins sans Frontières Operational Centre Geneva (MSF-OCG).
 In this position, she supported field teams on addressing environmental health issues, developed health and safety protocols and environmental health resources for field staff, and coordinated with external specialists and project partners.
 Ms. Collet has collaborated across MSF OCs to explore and develop the role of MSF in environmental health challenges related to extractive industries.
 She has been the focal point for the staff health and safety activities in the environmental health project in Kyrgyzstan, was the project manager for seismic and environmental disaster preparedness, and investigated how lessons learned from MSF’s Nigeria project could be applied in the Kyrgyzstan initiative.

 Jerry Lee holds B.S. degrees in Environmental Science and General Agriculture, and an M.S. in Environmental Science.
 Mr. Lee was formerly President of TerraGraphics Environmental Engineering (now Alta Science and Engineering), where he has over 30 years of experience planning, conducting, and overseeing a myriad of environmental investigations at hazardous waste sites throughout the US.
 His work supported USEPA Superfund cleanup and litigation efforts representing citizens impacted by exposure to environmental contamination and hazardous conditions from nearby sources.
 Contaminants of concern included inorganic and organic chemicals in the soil, groundwater, surface water, biota, and air.
-Mr. Lee worked closely with the State of Idaho regulators and the USEPA to ensure compliance with local, state, and Federal requirements, and his work resulted in recognition and achievement awards from both entities.
+Mr. Lee worked closely with the State of Idaho regulators and the USEPA to ensure compliance with local, state, and federal requirements, and his work resulted in recognition and achievement awards from these entities.

 Simba Tirima, Ph.D.,